HariChandana1116/harichandana_data606/Proposal.md

 #### What questions do you have in mind and would like to answer?
 * The main objective is to analyze the unhealthy behaviors, health outcomes and prevention (3 variables) responsible for chronic diseases in major cities.
 * Which cities are more into prevention?
-* Predicting cities which are more prone to chronic diseases?
 * Identifying which machine learning model gives the best accuracy score for our analysis

 #### Data source